open-cluster-management-io/enhancements/enhancements/sig-architecture/64-placementStrategy/README.md

 	// +kubebuilder:validation:Pattern="^((100|[0-9]{1,2})%|[0-9]+)$"
 	// +optional
 	MaxConcurrency intstr.IntOrString `json:"maxConcurrency,omitempty"`

-	// +optional
-	Timeout Timeout `json:",inline"`
 }
 ```

 **RolloutStrategy Types;**
 1) All means apply the workload to all clusters in the decision groups at once.
 2) Progressive means apply the workload to the selected clusters progressively per cluster.
-The workload will not be applied to the next cluster unless one of the current applied clusters reach the successful state or timeout.
+The workload will not be applied to the next cluster unless one of the current applied clusters reach the successful state and haven't breached the MaxFailures configuration.
 3) ProgressivePerGroup means apply the workload to decisionGroup clusters progressively per group.
-The workload will not be applied to the next decisionGroup unless all clusters in the current group reach the successful state or timeout.
+The workload will not be applied to the next decisionGroup unless all clusters in the current group reach the successful state and haven't breached the MaxFailures configuration.

+**MinSuccessTime** defined in seconds/minutes/hours for how long workload applier controller will wait from the beginning of the rollout to proceed with the next rollout, assuming a successful state had been reached.

-**Timeout** defined in seconds/minutes/hours for how long workload applier controller will wait till workload reach successful state in the spoke cluster.
+**ProgressDeadline** defined in seconds/minutes/hours for how long workload applier controller will wait until the workload reaches a successful state in the spoke cluster, after which it's marked as failed.

+**MaxFailures** defined as the maximum percentage of or number of clusters that can fail in order to proceed with the rollout.

 **MandatoryDecisionGroups** is a list of decision groups to apply the workload first.
 If mandatoryDecisionGroups not defined the decision group index is considered to apply the workload in groups by order.
 The MandatoryDecisionGroups can be defined only in case rollout type is progressive or progressivePerGroup.